kubevela/kubevela.github.io/docs/end-user/traits/kustomize-patch.md

 ## kustomize-json-patch Specification

-You could use [JSON6902 format](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patchesjson6902/) to patch.
+You could use [JSON6902 format](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patchesjson6902/) to patch the component.
 Get to know it first:

 ```shell
 vela show kustomize-json-patch